What to bring

 Ashburn provides three dedicated computers with internet connection for residents' use.
 Two have Skype facilities for those who have their own accounts.
 Wi-Fi is available, although consideration needs to be given to others’ use.

 There is patchy mobile coverage at Ashburn, due to our location.
 It is recommended that you purchase a SIM card from 2degrees or Vodafone to use while you're here, as they offer more widespread coverage than the other providers.

 Alongside our main building is our recreation hall which is equipped for a variety of indoor games, including volleyball, badminton, netball and indoor bowls.
 Next to this is an outdoor tennis court.
 A patients' library room, an historic billiard room, TV lounges, and a visitors' lounge are also available.

 Patients run a canteen where you can purchase snack foods and washing powder.

-Both the Roy Muir Unit and Alexander House have their own kitchens, bathrooms and occupational therapy rooms.
+Both the inpatient units and Alexander House have their own kitchens, bathrooms and occupational therapy rooms.
 There is also a range of lounges as common meeting places for general use.
 The Clinic is also home to two cats, some sheep and exceptional birdlife!

 During your time with us your bedroom will be your own personal space, so feel free to bring some of your own knick-knacks, such as photos or a personal coffee mug, to make you feel more comfortable.
 There is a lockable drawer in your bedroom for keeping valuables.